m0un10/straytorch/index.md

 - providing interactive features for searching, filtering and sorting against any field
 - allowing for reports to be customised to only display what is important

+## Use cases

+- Comparing configuration across environments and finding inconsistencies
+- Comparing different versions of data or data at points of time
+- Detecting configuration drift for an environment since it was last updated
+- Finding differences in terraform state files or any other json-based data format

 ## Getting started

 With straytorch, you point it at your directory of data files and it will generate an interactive dashboard where you can inspect and find differences in the data.